Command Officers' biographies

 Chief Administrative OfficerCorporate Services Command

-Tony Veneziano was appointed Chief Administrative Officer (CAO) of the Toronto Police Service on December 12, 2005.
-In his role as CAO, Tony oversees the Toronto Police Service’s annual operating and capital budget processes.
-He is also responsible for information technology services as well as facilities management, procurement, payroll, benefits and accounting services.
-Human Resources, which is comprised of labour relations, employment, occupational health and safety, performance management, psychological services and diversity, also report to him.
+Tony Veneziano was appointed Chief Administrative Officer (CAO) of the Toronto Police Service (Service) on December 12, 2005.
+In his role as CAO, Tony oversees the Service’s annual operating and capital budget processes.
+He is also responsible for human resource services, including the Toronto Police College; equity, inclusion and human rights; wellness; labour relations; talent acquisition; and people strategy & performance.
+In addition: fleet and facilities management; procurement; employee services; legal services; and accounting services fall under his command.

 While with the former Metro Toronto regional government, Tony led the consolidation of various administrative functions, which resulted in significant annual savings.
 At the City of Toronto, he oversaw the completion of a number of reviews that resulted in significant cost savings and revenue enhancements, improved operational effectiveness and the mitigation of risks in the organization.
 Some of the reviews completed include: the Toronto Police Service’s handling of the public complaints process; the food safety and tuberculosis programs in Toronto Public Health; the City of Toronto’s procurement process; the Toronto Police Helicopter Evaluation project; the City’s commercial garbage collection process; councillor expenses and use of corporate vehicles; and various contract management audits.
 Tony established the internal audit function at the City, managed various forensic investigations, and oversaw the implementation of the City of Toronto’s fraud and waste hotline - the first hotline of its kind in Canada.

-Tony is a member of the Ontario Association of Chiefs of Police, the Canadian Association of Chiefs of Police, the International Association of Chiefs of Police and the Major City Chiefs Association Human Resources Committee.
-He is an Executive member on the Board of Directors of the Children’s Aid Society of Toronto, and is the Chair of their Audit and Finance Committee.
+Tony is a member of the Ontario Association of Chiefs of Police, the Canadian Association of Chiefs of Police, the International Association of Chiefs of Police and the Major City Chiefs Association.
+He was also an Executive member on the Board of Directors of the Children’s Aid Society of Toronto for almost 10 years, including being the Chair of their Audit and Finance Committee.

-Tony is experienced in dealing with highly sensitive and complex issues, and is a results-oriented and proactive leader.
-He has promoted continuous improvement and value for money thinking across the Toronto Police Service; and has led the movement towards the effective management of people, projects, contracts, operations and assets.
-Tony exemplifies high ethical standards, and actively reinforces the importance of transparency, integrity, accountability and fiscal responsibility in carrying out his responsibilities with the Toronto Police Service.
+He is experienced in dealing with highly sensitive and complex issues, and is a results-oriented and proactive leader.
+He has promoted continuous improvement, risk management and value for money thinking across the Service; and has led the movement towards the effective management of people, projects, contracts, operations and assets.
+Tony exemplifies and promotes high ethical standards, and actively reinforces the importance of transparency, integrity, accountability and fiscal responsibility in carrying out his responsibilities with the Toronto Police Service.